The Last Prophecy - The Cathar Prophecy of 2021

 The Holy Spirit, God of Light, would be the Most High God of a monotheist Christianity and be associated with the truth, the light, and life eternal.

 Judaism and Christianity have roots in Greek mythology whose pantheon was more or less composed of 6 gods and 6 goddesses plus Hades.
-In French the name of God is Dieu (pronounced Dzieu in Quebec).
+In French the name of God is Dieu (pronounced Dzieu in the Quebec dialect).
 Both the French and Greek (Zeus) words originate from 'dyeu-' which means 'shining.'
 The Greek gods became the 12 male patriarchs of Judaism and the 12 male apostles of Christianity.
 Their priesthoods, with the exception of the Cathars', were also male.

 Science has essentially proven that humans and the universe were not created as per the Genesis account.
 If the creation story is false, then the tenuous foundational evidence for a god creator is gone.
+Even if there were a god of matter, science has demonstrated that he did not create humans.
+We evolved.
+As such, there would be no point of worshiping such an external entity.

-Early in the universe, certain chemicals combined to form heavier elements and basic structures.
-Some of these combinations were capable of capturing light, which enabled them to grow.
+Without light (energy, heat), everything in the universe would be frozen.
+Even the air would be rock solid.
+Early on, atoms combined under the pressure and heat inside suns to form heavier elements.
+Some of these combined and were capable of capturing light, which enabled them to grow.
 The first time that that happened, life began.
-Through randomness over eons of time, these eventually formed the early building blocks of cellular organisms, vegetation, and animal life, which together form the Earth's biome.
+Through randomness over aeons of time, these eventually formed the early building blocks of cellular organisms, vegetation, and animal life.

 More to come...